GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## Physical Connector Compatibility
 Specifies the fact that two Physical Interaction Point Definitions are compatible and how the Physical Interaction Point Properties are mapped.
 ## Physical Context Element
-Abstract element of a System Context  in the Physical Domain, outside the SOI scope, interacting with the SOI.
+Abstract element of a System Context on Physical Level, outside the SOI scope, interacting with the SOI.
 ## Physical Element
 exposed in viewpoint [Physical Functional Mapping Viewpoint](../viewpoints/Physical-Functional-Mapping-Viewpoint.md)